sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/menu_base.md

 *Settings for the NTRIP Servers*

 This is a powerful feature of the RTK line of products.
-The RTK device can be configured to transmit its RTCM directly over WiFi to up to 4 mount points.
-This eliminates the need for a radio link.
+The RTK device can be configured to transmit its RTCM directly over WiFi to up to **4 Casters**.
+This eliminates the need for a radio link between one Base and one Rover.
+Providing more than one caster is a unique RTK Everywhere feature that allows a single base installation to push corrections to a public Caster (such as RTK2Go) as well as payment-generating casters (such as [Onocoy](https://www.onocoy.com/) or [Geodnet](https://geodnet.com/)).

 Once the NTRIP server is enabled you will need a handful of credentials: